Sometimes we need a big ol’ slap in the face to come to our senses. Vet med, you’re overdue for your annual wellness check. How are we all feeling?

 Your vision should be future-oriented and big picture.

-At hound, our vision is: a unified pet care collective of healthy, hardworking humans.
+At hound, our vision is: a pet care collective of happy, hardworking humans.

 Answer the question, “what do we care deeply about?”